mcroydon/subzero/README.md

   * [Kongsberg](http://www.km.kongsberg.com/ks/web/nokbg0240.nsf/AllWeb/188AD958095B7127C1256CFC00300A95?OpenDocument), [Valeport](http://www.valeport.co.uk/Applications/MetrologyandPositioning/MetrologyandPositioningProductDetails/ProductID/39/List/0.aspx?SortField=ProductName,ProductName) sell commercial versions but are larger than I'd like.
   * [Oceantools](http://www.oceantools.co.uk/rov/ma500d-altimeter/) and [Tritech](http://www.tritech.co.uk/product/tritech-micron-echo-sounder-ultra-compact-altimeter) have smaller models.
   * In [Development of a Small Sonar Altimeter and Constant Altitude Controller for a Miniature Autonomous Underwater Vehicle](http://scholar.lib.vt.edu/theses/available/etd-02182005-150817/unrestricted/luan_thesis.pdf), Jessica Luan describes building her own altimeter from a waterproof transducer.
+  * There are several low-ish cost ($75-175) transducers for boat fish/bottom finders from Garmin and others.
+The challenge here would be interpreting raw data or using an NMEA 0183 or NMEA 2000 transducer and decoding that.

 ## Thrusters and other components